-Dr. Vivien Lee, PhD, C.Psych. is a clinical psychologist and founder of the Centre for Trauma Recovery & Growth in Toronto, ON.
+Dr. Vivien Lee, PhD, C.Psych. is a clinical psychologist and founder of the Centre for Trauma Recovery & Growth.
 She specializes in trauma, PTSD, depression, and anxiety and has extensive experience working with and training first responders (e.g., police, paramedics, firefighters, corrections, dispatchers) and military.
-Particular interests for Dr. Lee also include optimizing peer support and family support.
+Particular interests also include optimizing peer support and family support.

 Dr. Lee worked as a staff psychologist in the Psychological Trauma Program and Work, Stress and Health program at the Centre for Addiction and Mental Health (CAMH) from 2010-2017.
-She is a clinician for Wounded Warriors Canada’s Trauma Resiliency Program (TRP) and Couples Overcoming PTSD Everyday (COPE).
+She currently serves as the Chair of the Service Provider Reference Group for the Centre of Excellence – PTSD.
 In addition, Dr. Lee serves as a clinical advisor and board member for Toronto Beyond the Blue, an organization providing support to families of Toronto Police Service (TPS) officers; and is the clinical advisor for Boots on the Ground, a peer support telephone line for first responders across Ontario.
+She was previously a clinician for Wounded Warriors Canada’s Trauma Resiliency Program (TRP) and Couples Overcoming PTSD Everyday (COPE).

-She also serves on the board of directors for the Public Services Health & Safety Association (PSHSA), and sits as an ex-officio board member with the Traumatic Stress section of the Canadian Psychological Association (CPA).
+Dr. Lee is proud to be a Contributing Editor for the open-access Journal of Community Safety and Well-Being.
+She also serves on the board of directors for the Public Services Health & Safety Association (PSHSA), and has sat as an ex-officio board member with the Traumatic Stress section of the Canadian Psychological Association (CPA).
 She served as the Student Director for the Board of the Ontario Psychological Association (OPA; 2008-2011).

 Dr. Lee is registered as a provider for injured/traumatized workers in the WSIB Community Mental Health Program (CMHP), and as provider for members of the Canadian Armed Forces (CAF)/Department of National Defence (DND) and Veteran Affairs Canada (VAC) through Medavie Blue Cross.